The Funeral Oration for Riley Grannan

 Grannan was famous throughout the country for the size of his bets and the strength of his nerve.
 In the winter of 1908 he was tapped out broke in San Francisco.
 Bankrolled by some friends, he went to Goldfield and then to Rawhide, where he bought a saloon and gambling house called Moss’s Corner.

-He died in April of pneumonia, and before his corpse was loaded into the back of an open Pope-Toledo for the long drive to the Railroad at Schurz, the coffin was carried into the back of the saloon for a brief memorial service.
-Herman knickerbocker came in from his prospect hole to deliver the eulogy.
+He died in April of pneumonia.
+According to racetrack historian Kevin Martin, his last words were “It’s all a joke; it doesn’t amount to anything.”
+Before his corpse was loaded into the back of an open Pope-Toledo for the long drive to the railroad at Schurz, the coffin was carried into the back of the saloon for a brief memorial service.
+Herman Knickerbocker came in from his prospect hole to deliver the eulogy.

 Recognizing his way with words, Rawhide’s promoters arranged for a shorthand stenographer to capture them on the fly.
 The eulogy was transcribed and sent to newspapers around the USA.
 It endures as a small treasure of Nevada literature.